 Notes: a - Only sectoral data available. b – IEA`s ETP 201716 presents data disaggregated to OECD, non-OECD and selected countries.
 To increase comparability with LEDs Global North region, the IEA data are reaggregated where Global North is approximated as the sum of IEA OECD and Russia, minus Mexico, while the LED Global South region is approximated as the sum of IEA non-OECD and Mexico, minus Russia. c - This category includes buildings and agriculture, forestry and fisheries. d - Energy demand data for shipping reported in ETP is considered as bunker fuels and treated separately

+LED Scenario described with Macro-Level Indicators.

+Lastly Tables SI-5-5a and SI-5-5b also characterize the LED scenario in terms of macro-level indicators and also provides corresponding values for scenarios with comparable climate outcomes.
+The exposition follows the widely used decomposition technique of the IPAT identity and includes the primary variables population, GDP, as well as final energy as well as the two derived variables GDP/capita and energy intensity (final energy per GDP) for 2020 and 2050 and for the global and two-regional level.
+As discussed above, the macro-drivers population and GDP were adopted from the SSP2 Reference scenario (REF) and represent a “middle of the road” development pathway and were not subject to the detailed scenario quantifications reported here that focus on energy service levels and final energy demand.

+Table SI-5-5.
+LED Scenario characterized by Macro-level indicators and compared to selected scenarios with comparable climate change outcomes.
+Table SI-5-5a: population (million) GDP (billion 2010 $PPP, all scenarios harmonized to comparable unit) and final energy (EJ) in 2050 and average annual growth rate in %/year 2020-2050.
+Table SI-5-5b: GDP per capita and final energy per GDP, LED and comparable scenarios in 2050 and average annual growth rate in %/year 2020-2050.